 He was born and raised and still lives in Edinburgh where he works with the council roads department.
 George is married to Angie for nearly 14 years and has four kids Robyn & Lewis (sprint squad), Lucas (junior athlete) and Isla (excited to join CAAC when she can).
 They have two cats Pebbles (21)!!! and Poppy nearly 1.
 He likes the Shawshank Redemption, anything homemade and all music types.
 Away from the track he likes football & cycling.

 David Henderson coaches the adult endurance group and started coaching in 2000.
-He is still an athlete, preferring Road running mainly.
-10K’s, half marathons, marathons and has even dabbled in some track races for the club.
+He is still an athlete, preferring road running, 10K’s, half marathons, marathons and has even dabbled in some track races for the club.
 David likes when athletes thank him for their achievements and dislikes wet evenings at training.
 He enjoys a bit of banter with his group, they give him a bit of stick regarding his pace these days but he soon tells them his PB times and that shuts them up.

 David is Edinburgh born and bred, is married with three great adult kids and a dog called Troon.
 He works as a Team Manager in local government and enjoys James Bond or action films, steak pie and anything that sounds good.
 Away from the track he enjoys golf, gardening and DIY.